Imports

 use space: pkg = {"space"};

-pkg imports are different from loc and std:
+pkg imports are different from loc:

 - the imported root is an installed package root